 The rocky road climbs somewhat steeply.
 This part of the hike is a little dull; there isn’t really any scenery to speak of.
 Even though one side is lined with trees, in summer it can be a hot climb.

-The still-rocky road descends, again somewhat steeply; it can be easy to lose your footing on all the loose rocks and gravel.
-However, there are some level parts where the trail passes through some exceptionally attractive and unusual groves of Monterey Pine.
+The rough, rocky road descends, again somewhat steeply; it can be easy to lose your footing on all the loose rocks and gravel.
+However, there are some level parts where the trail passes through some attractive and unusual groves of Monterey Pine.
 The trees aren’t native to this area and were planted by developers in the early 20th century.